donnytramptramples/Tic-Tac-Toe-with-AI/README.md

 git clone https://github.com/witek3100/ChromeDinoAI
 pip install requirements.txt
 ```
-## Project scopes
-###
-Run

 ```
 python player_only.py
 ```
-to see how game works.
+To see how game works.
-### Train neural network
-Run

 ```
 python training_nn.py
 ```
-to see training process, you can pass optional arguments to change training parameters:
+To see training process, you can pass optional arguments to change training parameters:
 num_of_generations - default 500
 population_size - default 40
 like that: